chipslays/phrase/README.md

 ### Merge locale messages (`load`, `patch`)

-Use `patch` method if you need to add messages to an already uploaded file.
+Use `patch` method if you need to add messages to an already loaded file.

 If this locale was not previously loaded, it will simply be loaded.